25 years in industry,25 years as teacherand researcher

 How is new knowledge created and why is it important?

 Organizing innovation is not trivial.
-New product innovation teams need to be consciously formed, regarding to experience, competence and attitude.
+New product innovation teams need to be consciously recruited, educated and trained, regarding to experience, competence and attitude.
 They must be given the necessary work conditions and support.
 Management must facilitate their work.